-SEVIS Registration Requirement - One of the first things that you should do after you arrive on campus is to attend International Student Orientation.
+SEVIS Registration Requirement -One of the first things that you should do after you arrive on campus is to International attend Student Orientation.
 There you will provide your Travel Documents.
 Presentation of these documents are required so that your DSO may update your SEVIS record with a Carson-Newman address and change your status from "initial" to "active".
-When you come to the Orientation, please bring the following documents with you so that photocopies can be made for your student file: • Passport • I-20 Form • Proof of current medical insurance • Current mailing address • Current physical address
+When you come to the Orientation, please bring the following documents with you SO photocopies can be made for your student file: • Passport • I-20 Form • Proof of current medical insurance • Current mailing address • Current physical address following pages provide government regulations, institutional requirements, and details on benefits of F-1 Student Visa Status.
+Being an F-1 Student is a privilege that requires compliance and maintenance on your Please read completely the part.

-If you miss International Student Orientation it is extremely important that you present the above documentation to your DSO within 30 days of your program start date, or your SEVIS record will be automatically "terminated" and you will be "out of status".
+If you miss International Student Orientation it is extremely important that you present the documentation to your DSO within 30 days of your program start date, or your SEVIS record will be automatically "terminated" and you will be "out of status".